-So, you’ve just finished working on your brand spanking new digital product.
+You've just finished putting together your shiny new digital product.

-In fact, you’ve spent weeks or even months preparing your product for launch, planning your marketing strategy, and now you’re ready to start building your sales landing page on your website.
+You've spent months preparing your product for launch, planning your marketing strategy, and now you're ready to start building your sales landing page on your website.

 But then you suddenly realize that you have no idea how to create a sales page in WordPress.

-I mean, you run an online business, you’re not a web designer, right?
+I mean, you run an online business, you're not a web designer or developer, right?

-Well, that is an option, but that would mean spending more money, then there’s the waiting around for the first draft of your sales page design to be ready and so on.
+Well, that is an option, but that would mean spending more money.
+Then there's the waiting around for the first draft of your sales page design to be ready.
 Time is money, so the saying goes.